avedroid/avedroid.github.io/index.md

 {% endhighlight %}

 ### Code Sharing
-The scanning result will be shared after the decision of relevant paper has been made.
+The scanning result will be shared soon.